oscarWoj/CISC499/README.md

 - bertopic_playground.ipynb - Loading the final model for comparizons and data visualizations.

 - v4_bertopic_playground.ipynb - The final model with unimportant topics reduced to isolate "potential" harmful conversations.

+To load these models you must have the neccessary data and models themselves.
+They are too large to put on github, message me if you would like to run the experiment.